Learn what foods cause cellulite and thigh fat on legs - and have an advanced cellulite treatment at LipoTherapeia

 • Does corn cause cellulite?

-• Do dairy foods cause cellulite?
+• Do dairy foods (milk, cheese, yoghurt, cream) cause cellulite?

 The worst foods for cellulite: fried food, sugar, excess fat, excess carbs, food with BPA in it